-The village of Zaanse Schans is just a short trip from Amsterdam.
-The driving time is about half hour.
-It is famous for its collection of historic windmills.
-From paint mill to oil mills many of them are not just heritages, but still fully-operating wooden machines.
-You can visit windmills and see it yourself how they are used for making spices, sawing wood, grinding oil and much more.
+Zaanse Schans is a small Dutch village.
+It takes about 20 minutes to drive there from Amsterdam.
+The village showcases a range of historic windmills, such as paint mill and oil mills.
+Many of them are not just heritage, but still fully-operating wooden machines.
+Visitors can enter windmills and see how they produce spices, sawing wood, grinding oil and much more.

 Mill used to grind colour

-It is free to stroll around all the houses and mills.
-If you pay a small entrance fee, you can enter these mills or production places to examine how those windmills work.
-The first one we entered is the mill to grind colour.
-All moving parts in the lower floor of the buildings make up an imposing scene in which pigments are milled.
+It is free to stroll around.
+But one needs to pay a small entrance fee to enter a mill to examine how those windmills work.
+The first one we entered is the mill to grind color.
+All moving parts on the lower floor of the buildings make up an imposing scene in which pigments are milled.
 Climbing up to the deck of the mill via the narrow stairs, we enjoyed a beautiful panorama view of the home industry in the area.
-It is quite impressive!
+It’s quite impressive!

 The timber mill

 The next mill we visited is Het Jonge Schaap.
-This is a very special timber mill at Zaanse Schans, a six-sided wood saw mill.
-This shape was unique among the hundreds saw mills that stood in the area.
+This is a very special timber mill at Zaanse Schans, a six-sided wood sawmill.
+This shape was unique among the hundreds of sawmills that stood in the area.
 The mill was built and active in 1680 in the Westzijderveld in Zaandam.
 In 1942 it was demolished.
 In 2007 the rebuilding process took place at Zaanse Schans.
-From then on Het Jonge Schaap was back in use as a saw mill.
+From then on Het Jonge Schaap was back in use as a sawmill.
 The sale of wood is the main source of income for the mill.
 It could be very busy in the mill if the wind allows.
 The windmill can be turned to catch the most wind depending on the direction it is blowing.